MicrosoftDocs/powerapps-docs/powerapps-docs/maker/plan-designer/plan-designer.md

 ## View and edit plans

-When you start using the Plan designer, the left navigation pane displays the **Plans** menu.
-This menu lets you access your plans and make any necessary edits.
+When the Plan designer is turned on, you'll see the **Plans** menu in the left navigation pane.
+Use this menu to access your plans and make any necessary edits.

 :::image type="content" source="media/pd-your-plans.png" alt-text="View or edit your plans." lightbox="media/pd-your-plans.png" :::